 For Commercial and Industrial (C&I) lighting, the energy savings is increased by an amount specified in the algorithm to account for HVAC interaction.

 For C&I custom measures, interaction is accounted for in the site-specific analysis where relevant.

+Verified Gross Adjustments

+Evaluation activities at a basic level consist of verification of the installation and operation of measures.
+In many cases, the number of widgets found on-site may differ from the number stated on the application, which represents the number of widgets paid for by the program.
+When the number of widgets found on-site is less than what is stated on the application, the savings will be adjusted by a realization rate.
+For example, if an application states 100 widgets but an on-site inspection only finds 85, the realization rate applied is 85% (assuming no other discrepancies).
+On-site widget counts within 5% of the application numbers can be considered to be within reasonable error without requiring realization rate adjustment.

+On the other hand, if the number of widgets found on-site is more than what is stated on the application, the savings will be capped at the application findings.
+For example, if an application states 100 widgets but an on-site inspection finds 120, the realization rate applied is 100% (assuming no other discrepancies).

 Calculation of the Value of Resource Savings

 The calculation of the value of the resources saved is not part of the TRM.
 The TRM is limited to the determination of the per unit resource savings in physical terms at the customer meter.